Written by: Jessica Burke | Photo: Hannah Herpin Creative

 Congratulations!
 You are the proud owner of a stunning engagement ring.
 You’ve not only hit a major life milestone, you’ve also just made an investment that will increase in value over time.
 And yes, while your love will grow throughout the years, the investment we’re talking about here is the ring.
 Many wonderful memories will be attached to that ring, but did you know that fine jewelry (like engagement rings) appreciates in value over time?
 Have you ever thought about what you’d do if that ring were ever lost, stolen or damaged?
 No?

-The average amount spent on an engagement ring in 2015 was $4,758 (per the WeddingWire 2015 Newlywed Report).
-That’s no small amount of money and if you’re like most newly engaged and newlywed couples, losing close to five thousand dollars (or more!) isn’t something that would sit well with your budget.
+The average amount spent on an engagement ring in 2019 was $5,900 (per The Knot’s 2019 Jewelry and Engagement Study).
+That’s no small amount of money and if you’re like most newly engaged and newlywed couples, losing close to six thousand dollars (or more!) isn’t something that would sit well with your budget.
 So what are you to do?

 Many people assume that their fine jewelry is covered under their homeowners or renters policy, and it may very well be.
 But there are some important questions to ask before you breathe a sigh of relief and move on with your wedding planning.

 “Always call your agent and ask these two huge questions,” Hernandez advises.
 “Number 1: Are there any policy limitations, including per piece limits, on fine jewelry?
 And Number 2: What is my deductible on these type of losses?”